kernelcrash/keyboard-matrix-emulator/README.md

    make
 ```
 I just used dfu-util to install.
 Tie BOOT0 high.
 Plug it in to a USB port and
+do an lsusb.
+You should see something like

+Bus 003 Device 078: ID 0483:df11 STMicroelectronics STM Device in DFU Mode

 enter something like

 sudo dfu-util -v -d 0483:df11 -a 0 -s 0x08000000 -D build/keyboard-matrix-emulator.bin